Country Getaways Bountiful This Fall

 Just south of Bemidji, on the edge of the Paul Bunyan State Forest, visit Forestedge Winery in Laporte and nearby Leech Lake Brewing Company in Walker.

-For more information on Minnesota wineries and breweries, click here.
+Find more information in our Minnesota wineries and breweries section.

 Fall Music Festivals

 Plan a getaway that includes a small-town music festival, and soak in beautiful settings, songs, and the company of family and friends.
 New Ulm hosts a Labor Day weekend festival celebrating the Minnesota River with music, a water parade, and other outdoor events at Riverside Park.
-Riverblast takes place Aug.
-30-31, with music beginning Friday night and continuing all day Saturday until midnight.
+Riverblast takes place at the end of August, with music beginning Friday night and continuing all day Saturday until midnight.
 All concerts and other festival events are free.

-The town of St. Peter presents the Rock Bend Folk Festival Sept.
-7-8 at the historic Minnesota Square Park.
+The town of St. Peter presents the Rock Bend Folk Festival in early September at the historic Minnesota Square Park.
 Free performances of blues, bluegrass and jazz are featured all day Saturday and Sunday.
 Children’s activities, arts and crafts, and food make this a family-friendly festival that attracts thousands.

-Unplugged: The Northern Harvest presents national and local singer/songwriters Sept.
-12-15, with performances on the harbor overlooking Lake Superior in Grand Marais.
+Unplugged: The Northern Harvest presents national and local singer/songwriters in mid-September, with performances on the harbor overlooking Lake Superior in Grand Marais.
 Tickets range from $20-$50.

-The Boats and Bluegrass Festival, Sept.
-26-29, presents dozens of musical acts on Prairie Island Park in Winona.
+The Boats and Bluegrass Festival in late September presents dozens of musical acts on Prairie Island Park in Winona.
 This festival’s musical offerings are hip and eclectic, and weekend tickets include canoe trips, nature walks, and a nearby camping site that is divided into family and late-night areas.